junghoon-1999/AST-AIID/README.md

 Make sure this Bird-audio is in the same folder as the codes.
 Then set up a folder to store the spectrogram inputs from AST-data-init.py as follows: dataset-inputs
-|---Train
-|---Test
+|---Train/
+|---Test/
 Then run the AST-data-init.py and run AST-chiff.py.

 # AST-Pipits

-Using the same Bird-audio configuration create a new folder to store the spectrogram inputs from the AST-pipit
+This AST model will be trained and tested on 10 individual Pipits from the dataset.
+Using the same Bird-audio configuration create a new folder to store the spectrogram inputs from the pipit-data-init.py.

+dataset-input-pipit/
+|---Train/
+|---Test/

+Run pipit-data-init.py and then run AST-pipit.py

+# AST-mm

+This configuration will be trained and tested on both Chiffchaff and Pipits recordings from the same year.
+Set up a directory in the following architecture.

+dataset-inputs-tot/
+|---Train/
+|---Test/

+Then run mm-data-init.py and AST-mm.py.

+# AST-ms

+This confugration will train the AST on both Chiffchaff and Pipits but only test on Chiffchaffs.
+Run AST-ms.py directly.

+# resent-18-chiff-data-init.py